Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Conclusions

 \section{Conclusions}

-We have presented SE+BSF4DM, a new package for micrOMEGAs that enables the calculation of the dark matter relic density including the Sommerfeld effect and bound-state formation for QCD-colored particles.
-The package requires minimal modification from the user and integrates seamlessly into the standard micrOMEGAs workflow without interfering with its other functionalities.
-It is applicable to a class of well-motivated models, rendering it a versatile tool.
+This manual has described the installation, configuration, and usage of \texttt{SE+BSF4DM}, a package for \texttt{micrOMEGAs} that enables the calculation of the dark matter relic density including the Sommerfeld effect and bound-state formation for QCD-colored particles.
+The package requires minimal modification from the user and integrates seamlessly into the standard \texttt{micrOMEGAs} workflow without interfering with its other functionalities.
+It is applicable to a class of well-motivated models, rendering it a versatile tool for dark matter phenomenology.

-While this article is intended to serve as a self-contained guide for the SE+BSF4DM package, the phenomenological impact of these effects, including a comprehensive analysis of the relic density and experimental constraints, is explored in a separate work \cite{Becker2026}.
+The main work \cite{Becker2026} explores the phenomenological impact of these effects, including a comprehensive analysis of the relic density and experimental constraints.
+Readers are referred to that work for physics results, detailed phenomenological analysis, and interpretation of the effects of SE and BSF on dark matter constraints.

 A key assumption in the current implementation is the maintenance of chemical equilibrium within the dark sector.
-As discussed, a particularly promising development is the treatment of conversion-driven freeze-out, which could be readily implemented upon the future availability of the proclaimed \texttt{darkOmegNExt} function in a future release of micrOMEGAs.
+As discussed, a particularly promising development is the treatment of conversion-driven freeze-out, which could be readily implemented upon the future availability of the proclaimed \texttt{darkOmegaNExt} function in a future release of \texttt{micrOMEGAs}.

-We hope that SE+BSF4DM will become a valuable tool for the community and that the inclusion of Sommerfeld and bound-state effects will become the new standard in the computation of relic densities for dark sectors with QCD-charged particles, ultimately leading to more robust and accurate experimental exclusion bounds.
+We hope that \texttt{SE+BSF4DM} will become a valuable tool for the community and that this manual facilitates its adoption by researchers studying dark sectors with QCD-charged particles.
+The inclusion of Sommerfeld and bound-state effects provides more accurate predictions for relic density calculations, ultimately leading to more robust comparisons with experimental constraints.